ines-om/ines-om/README.md

 - 🥰 My name is Inês!
-- 🍒 I'm a northern portuguese high school senior.
+- 🍒 I'm a high school senior.
 - ----

 - 🐍 I mainly code in Python.